lblod/ember-acmidm-login/README.md

 The following options are required:
 - `baseUrl`: ACM/IDM auth endpoint, typically https://authenticatie.vlaanderen.be/op/v1/auth
-- `apiKey`: the client ID of this application (naming of the attribute is historic)
+- `clientId`: the client ID of this application
-- `redirectUri`: URL of the page ACM/IDM needs to redirect to after authentication.
+- `redirectUrl`: URL of the page ACM/IDM needs to redirect to after authentication.
 You'll need to set up a route to capture this.
 E.g. https://myapp.vlaanderen.be/authorization/callback
 - `scope`: Space-separated string of scopes ACM/IDM must grant access for.
 E.g. `'openid vo profile'`

 The following options can be optionally provided:
 - `logoutUrl`: ACM/IDM logout endpoint, typically https://authenticatie.vlaanderen.be/op/v1/logout
 - `switchRedirectUrl`: URL of the page ACM/IDM needs to redirect to after switching.
 You'll need to set up a route to capture this.
-Typically the same value as for `redirectUri` can be used.
+Typically the same value as for `redirectUrl` can be used.